Cincinnati Children's Blog

 0 Comments

-In fact, rhinovirus causes 50-85% of asthma exacerbations in kids.
-Often these kids will wind up in their pediatrician’s office, urgent care or ER for help managing their symptoms.
+In fact, rhinovirus causes from 50-85% of asthma exacerbations in kids.
+Many of these kids will need to see a healthcare provider, such as at their pediatrician’s office, urgent care or ER, for treatment and help managing their symptoms.

-While we don’t have a great understanding of why respiratory illnesses are often worse for kids with asthma, research is ongoing to understand these exacerbations further.
+While we don’t fully understand why respiratory illnesses are often worse for kids with asthma, research is ongoing to understand these exacerbations further.
 Here’s what we do know about this challenging combination:

-When a child with asthma gets a viral respiratory illness, the virus will infiltrate the cells in the lining of the lungs.
-The immune system will respond by sending an influx of infection-fighting cells (such as lymphocytes, neutrophils and eosinophils) and substances (cytokines, mucus) to attack it.
-Depending upon the severity, this immune response can look like a mild cough and runny nose to severe wheezing that requires hospitalization.
+When a child with asthma gets a viral respiratory illness, the virus will get into the cells in the lining of the lungs.
+The immune system then sends infection-fighting cells (such as lymphocytes, neutrophils and eosinophils) and substances (cytokines, mucus) to attack it and help the lungs clear the virus.
+Depending upon the virus and the body’s response, this can look like a mild cough and runny nose to severe wheezing that might need hospitalization.

 2. Allergies can play a role

-Kids with allergies and asthma have more severe and possibly more frequent viral illnesses.
+Kids with allergies and asthma can have more severe and possibly more frequent viral illnesses.
 This means that if your kids have both allergies and asthma and they get a cold, they’re more likely to have an asthma exacerbation.
-Similarly, kids whose allergies are under control are less likely to have breathing problems.
+Similarly, kids whose allergies are not under control are more likely to have breathing problems when they get sick.

 3. The worst offenders

-Rhinovirus, or the common cold, causes the most respiratory problems for older kids and teens with asthma.
-There are two types of rhinovirus that cause issues: A and C. Typically, C has been associated with an increased risk for hospitalization.
-Researchers are currently trying to understand why Type C rhinovirus is more problematic.
-Classically, rhinovirus peaks in the fall and spring but can occur at any time of year.
+Rhinovirus, or the common cold, is the most common respiratory virus for older kids and teens with asthma.
+There are two types of rhinoviruses that cause issues: A and C. Typically, rhinovirus C has been associated with an increased risk for hospitalization.
+Researchers are currently trying to understand why rhinovirus C is more problematic.
+During the year, rhinovirus infections most often occur in the fall and spring but may also occur at any time of the year.
 For infants, the most common cause of wheezing is RSV, or respiratory syncytial virus.
-This illness tends to peak in the winter months.
+Another name for the illness that RSV causes in kids is bronchiolitis.
+This illness tends to occur in infants in the winter months.

 4. The best prevention methods

-The best way to prevent a virus-induced asthma attack is to take your allergy and asthma medications properly and as prescribed.
-Research shows consistently that almost all of us are only 30-70% adherent with our medications.
-Next, your child should have and follow an asthma action plan that was created by your asthma healthcare provider.
+The best way to prevent a virus-induced asthma attack is to take your allergy and asthma medications as they are prescribed.
+Unfortunately, only 30-70% of people with asthma take their medications as they’re supposed to.
+Also, your child should have and follow an asthma action plan that was created by your asthma healthcare provider.

-This is a plan that you can create with your healthcare professional to add additional steps to your treatment plan at the first sign of an illness or worsening of asthma symptoms.
-The recommendations are separated by green, yellow and red zones (like a stoplight!).
-There is some data to suggest that starting rescue medications, such as albuterol, early can prevent severe exacerbations.
-This is what we call a yellow zone plan (first signs of illness or worsening of asthma symptoms) and can vary depending on your child.
+This is a plan that you can create with your child’s healthcare provider to add additional steps to your treatment plan at the first sign of an illness or worsening of asthma symptoms.
+The recommendations are separated by green, yellow and red zones (like a stoplight).
+There is even some data to suggest that starting rescue medications, such as albuterol, early can prevent severe exacerbations and help people get over their cold faster if they have asthma.
+This is what we call a yellow zone plan (first signs of illness or worsening of asthma symptoms).

-Other prevention methods include identifying other factors that can trigger or worsen your child’s asthma.
-This includes allergies, reflux, sinus disease, sleep apnea and obesity.
+Other prevention methods include identifying additional factors that can trigger or worsen your child’s asthma.
+This includes allergies, gastrointestinal reflux disease (GERD), sinus problems, sleep apnea and obesity.
+Making sure that these are treated can help lower the risk of an asthma exacerbation when a child gets sick with a virus.
 Finally, we can help children understand the importance of preventing viral illnesses in the first place by encouraging proper hand hygiene.

 5. When to call your child’s doctor